damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 We want to get a Software Defined Networking (SDN) compatible router so we have flexibility there.
 We're considering the [10/40GbE SDN SuperSwitch (SSE-X3648S/SSE-X3648SR)](https://www.supermicro.com/products/accessories/Networking/SSE-X3648S.cfm) that can switch 1440 Gbps.

-Apart from those routers we'll have a seprate router for a 1Gbps management network.
+Apart from those routers we'll have a separate router for a 1Gbps management network.
 For example to make [STONITH](https://en.wikipedia.org/wiki/STONITH) reliable when there is a lot of traffic on the normal network.
 Each node already has a separate 1Gbps connection for this.